 - Poeming begins April 1 and runs through May 1 (to account for time differences in other parts of the world--and yes, poets all over the world participate).

-- I will make selections by August 8, and they'll be announced on this blog.
+- I will attempt to make selections by August 8, and they'll be announced on this blog.

 Other rules, questions, concerns, etc?

-If you need any other questions answered, put them in the comments, and I'll revise this post as needed.
+If you need any other questions answered, put them in the comments below, and I'll revise this post as needed.

-Other than that, I can't wait to start poeming later this week!
+Other than that, I can't wait to start poeming in April!